janssenhenning/python-fleur-xml-design/source/index.md

 However, changes in the structure of these XML formats produces a non-trivial amount of maintenance that needs to happen in external packages.
-Especially for the AiiDA plugin for the Fleur code was required to do a release with a lot of small compatibility changes for each release of the code (TODO: provide example), limiting the ability to support more Fleur releases with the same version of the plugin.
+Especially for the AiiDA plugin for the Fleur code was required to do a release with a lot of small compatibility changes for each release of the code, limiting the ability to support more Fleur releases with the same version of the plugin.
+For example in releases up to version `1.1.4` a function was implemented hardcoding the needed information about the `inp.xml` file in [this function](https://github.com/JuDFTteam/aiida-fleur/blob/v1.1.4/aiida_fleur/tools/xml_util.py#L1694:5) and the parser for the `out.xml` file also hardcoded a lot of the file structure (see [here](https://github.com/JuDFTteam/aiida-fleur/blob/v1.1.4/aiida_fleur/parsers/fleur.py#L343:9))

-The XML functionality in `masci-tools` aims to provide a way to centralize this effort and making the extension and implementation of new features easier.
+The XML functionality in `masci-tools` aims to provide a way to centralize this effort andmaking the extension and implementation of new features easier.

 ## Design principles